top of page

 How does the online group work?

-Students will have exclusive access to the AI for Editors online community during the length of the course and afterward.
-It's a place for students to ask questions, troubleshoot, share their AI experiments, and stay connected between lessons.
+You'll have exclusive access to the AI for Editors community during the course and afterward.
+It is a place to ask questions, troubleshoot, share your AI experiments, and stay connected.

 How much time will it take?